-Dr. Ross is currently the senior student affairs officer at Butler University— ranked the No. 1 Regional University in the Midwest by U.S. News and World Report, as well as No. 1 Most Innovative School, and No. 1 for Undergraduate Teaching.
+Dr. Frank E. Ross III is currently the senior student affairs officer at Butler University— ranked the No. 1 Regional University in the Midwest by U.S. News and World Report, as well as No. 1 Most Innovative School, and No. 1 for Undergraduate Teaching.
 Butler is ranked nationally for its first-year experience and study abroad opportunities.

 His 26-year career in higher education spans both public and private universities – having spent a majority of his time on campuses in urban/ metropolitan areas.
 He joined Butler after serving as Vice President for Student Life at Rensselaer Polytechnic Institute in New York.
 Before that he was the Vice President for Student Affairs at Northeastern Illinois University, which is a Hispanic-Serving Institution located in Chicago.